Skip to content

 6. Double-Fetch / TOCTOU on User Buffers

-What goes wrong -- The driver reads a value from a user-mode buffer, validates it, then reads the same location again.
-An attacker flips the value between the two reads.
+What goes wrong: The driver reads a value from a user-mode buffer, validates it, then reads the same location again for use.
+An attacker running on another CPU core flips the value between the two reads.
 CVE-2024-11616 (epdlpdrv.sys double-fetch of length field), CVE-2024-30088 (ntoskrnl handle-to-pointer race), and CVE-2024-38106 (ntoskrnl token assignment race) all exploit this gap.

-The fix -- Capture user data into a kernel buffer in a single copy.
+The fix: Capture user data into a kernel buffer in a single copy.
 Validate the kernel-side copy.
 Never re-read from userland.

 // Capture once, validate the copy